keymanapp/help.keyman.com/developer/engine/android/14.0/KMManager/getLanguagePredictionPreferenceKey.md

 Returns the language prediction preference key as a String.

 ## Description
-Use this method to get String that can be used as a shared preference key.
+Use this method to get a String that can be used as a shared preference key.

-The String is a constant of `langId` plus a suffix `.mayPredict`.
+The usage of this preference key is experimental and likely to be deprecated in a future release of KMEA.

 ## Examples